 Selling, purchasing, or any form of distribution of merchandise on school property is prohibited.
 Any money or merchandise in a student’s possession that is determined to be linked to buying or selling on campus will be confiscated and given to the parent/guardian, with a consequence assigned to the student.

 Electronic Devices(cell phones, CAMERAs, e-Readers, TABLETS, MUSIC–Recording, VIDEO–recording, and GAME-PLAYing devices OF ANY KIND, etc.)

-Students are prohibited from using these devices during the school hours of 7:55 a.m. to 2:35 p.m.
-These devices are also prohibited in school-sponsored after-school activities that run until 4 p.m.
 Students are discouraged from bringing any of these types of devices to school, as they are not necessary for the student’s school-day experience.
-(Additionally, we have multiple landline phones available for use if a student needs to reach his/her parent during the school day.)
 Any student choosing to bring any of these items to school has the responsibility to follow the expectations listed below:

-- Classroom teachers hold the authority to determine if/when students’ devices may be used in class and the teacher will determine a procedure for how phones should be managed in the classroom.
+- Classroom teachers and supervisors of after school activities hold the authority to determine if/when students’ devices may be used in class and the teacher will determine a procedure for how phones should be managed in the classroom.